 Maryland's nontidal wetlands are inland freshwater areas not subject to tidal influence.
-They typically have water-saturated soils or periodic high groundwater levels and vegetation adapted to wet conditions and periodic flooding.
+Typically, the nontidal wetlands have water-saturated soils or periodic high groundwater levels and vegetation adapted to wet conditions and periodic flooding.
 Nontidal wetlands are commonly known as marshes, swamps, bogs, wet meadows, and bottomland forests.
-There are between 440,000 and 460,000 acres of vegetated nontidal wetlands in Maryland, comprising 7.0% to 7.4% of the state's land mass.
+There are between 440,000 and 460,000 acres of vegetated nontidal wetlands in Maryland, comprising 7 to 7.4% of the state's land mass.

-Nontidal wetlands protect the Chesapeake Bay, Coastal Bays, and streams by filtering phosphorus, nitrogen and other pollutants from upland runoff.
+Nontidal wetlands help protect the Chesapeake Bay, the Coastal Bays, and streams by filtering phosphorus, nitrogen, and other nutrients from upland runoff.
 They form natural flood retention areas able to store floodwaters and slowly release them downstream, reducing flood damages.
 Wetland vegetation helps stabilize stream banks and reduce streambank erosion.
 Nontidal wetlands provide organic material for the food chain and habitat for fish and wildlife, some of which are endangered.
-Wetlands are also the exclusive home to many rare plants.
-They are areas of scenic beauty and provide recreational opportunities for many Marylanders.
+Wetlands are also the exclusive home to many rare plants with areas of scenic beauty and provide recreational opportunities for many Marylanders.